WW2 German Panzer Tanks

 The German Panzer line began in the pre-war years with the machine gun-armed Panzer I which was slightly improved with the stopgap, cannon-armed Panzer II.
 While sufficient in fighting lesser foes, the types were not equipped to combat stouter enemy armor directly, leading to the Panzer III and Panzer IV medium-class tanks - the former to be utilized to counter enemy tanks while the latter was intended as an infantry support vehicle.
 In time, both saw extended service use as their chassis were reconstituted for other battlefield roles by the Germans.The Panzer IV saw particular upgrading through new main guns and additional armor protection and was the most-produced Panzer model of them all.

-There are a total of (9) World War 2 German Panzer Tanks (1939-1945) in the Military Factory.
-Entries are listed below by initial year of service ascending.
+There are a total of [ 9 ] WW2 German Panzer Tanks entries in the Military Factory.
+Entries are listed below in alphanumeric order (1-to-Z).
 Flag images indicative of country of origin and not necessarily primary operator.